ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ```
 {: pre}

-Specify the following properties values to be used when reinitializing the bare metal server.
+Specify the following properties values to use when you reinitialize the bare metal server.
 - `name` specifies the name of the bare metal server
 - `image` specifies the operating system image
 - `keys` specifies the SSH keys